pierrechristian/Austin-animal-shelter/README.md

 ## Data Source
 Austin Animal Shelter at the City of Austin Open Data Portal: https://data.austintexas.gov/Health-and-Community-Services/Austin-Animal-Center-Outcomes/9t4d-g238

-### Disclaimer on data
-An older version of our dataset can also be found at: https://www.kaggle.com/datasets/aaronschlegel/austin-animal-center-shelter-intakes-and-outcomes
+An older version of this dataset can also be found at: https://www.kaggle.com/datasets/aaronschlegel/austin-animal-center-shelter-intakes-and-outcomes

 ## Notable Packages Used
 1) scikit-learn: RandomForestClassifier